Eric M. Seleznow

 Deputy Assistant Secretary of Employment and Training Administration

 Employment and Training Administration

-Eric Seleznow recently joined the U.S. Department of Labor (DOL) as Acting Assistant Secretary for Employment and Training/Deputy Assistant Secretary, where he focuses on two key outcomes - a properly prepared workforce to meet the current and future demands of the nation's employers, and providing opportunities for all Americans to succeed in the 21st-century workforce.
+Eric Seleznow serves as a Deputy Assistant Secretary for Employment and Training, where he focuses on two key outcomes - a properly prepared workforce to meet the current and future demands of the nation's employers, and providing opportunities for all Americans to succeed in the 21st-century workforce.
 Prior to this, Eric served as the State Policy Director with the National Skills Coalition, where he worked with many states and diverse stakeholders to strengthen state workforce policies.

 Before joining National Skills Coalition, Eric served as Executive Director of the Governor's Workforce Investment Board (GWIB) under Maryland Governor Martin O'Malley.
 Eric focused on increasing services to disadvantaged populations, introducing universal design principles to the state's one stop career system, and led the cross agency effort to implement Skills2Compete Maryland, an innovative approach to measuring Marylanders' degree, credential and basic skills attainment across a broad array of public programs.